-Indicat e by check mark if the registr rant is a well-known seasoned issuer, as defined in Ru le 405 of the Securities Act. □ Yes ⊠ N O report is an annual or transit ge Act of 1934. tion report, indicate by check mark if the registrant is s not required to file reports pursuant to Section 13 or 15(d) of the Securities □ Yes ⊠ N o Checking the box above will ions under those Sections. l not relieve any registrant required to file reports purs suant to Section 13 or 15(d) of the Securi ties Exchange Act of 1934 from their whether the registrant (1) has filed all reports required for such shorter period that the registrant was required ⊠ Yes □ N O nether the registrant has submitted electronically and p to Rule 405 of Regulation S-T (§232.405 of this clad post such files).
-N/A □ Yes □ No definiti hether the registrant is a large accelerated filer, an accelerated filer," and "emerging growth company" or an emerging growth company.
-See Large accelerated filer \square Accelerated filer □ Non-accelerated fil Emerging growth c If an emerging growth company that prepares its financial statements in accordance with U.S. GAAP, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards† provided pursuant to Section 13(a) of the Exchange Act. † The term "new or revis Standards Codification after sed financial accounting standard" refers to any upoer April 5, 2012. date issued by the Financial Accounting Standards Board to its Accounting Indicate by check mark wh nich basis of accounting the registrant has used to prep are the financial statements included in the nis filling: U.S. GAAP □ International Financial Reporting Standards as by the International Accounting Standards I 1 NT/A If "Other" has been checked ed in response to the previous question, indicate by c heck mark which financial statement iter n the registrant has elected to follow.
-N/A ☐ Item 17 ☐ Item 18 If this i s an annual report, indicate b by check mark whether the registrant is a shell compar ny (as defined in Rule 12b-2 of the Excha nge Act). □ Yes ⊠ No (APPLICABLE ONLY TO ISSUERS INVOLVED IN BANKRUPTO CY PROCEEDINGS DURING THE PAS ST FIVE YEARS) A -4 - 6 hether the registrant has filed all documents and report 3 or 15(d) of the Securities Exchange ACI OI 1934 Subsequent to the distri bution of securities under a plan confirmed by a court .
-IV/A □ Yes □ No
+ote - Checking the box above will not relieve any registrobligations under those Sections. rant required to file reports pu ursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 ed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during eports), and (2) has been subject to such filing requirements for the past ĭ Yes □ No ctive Data File required to be submitted pursuant to Rule 405 of eriod that the registrant was required to submit such files). ĭ Yes □ No dicate by check mark whether the registrant is a large accrated filer" in Rule 12b-2 of the Exchange Act.
+(Check filer, or a non-accelerated filer.
+See definition of "accelerated filer and La arge accelerated filer \square Accelerated filer □ Non-accelerated filer ⊠ Emerging Growth Filer □ th U.S. GAAP, indicate by check mark if the registrant has elected not to andards† provided pursuant to Section 13(a) of the Exchange Act.
+The term "new or revised financial accounting standard" n after April 5, 2012. " refers to any update issued b by the Financial Accounting Standards Board to its Accounting Standards Ind dicate by check mark which basis of accounting the regi istrant has used to prepare the financial statements included in this filling: U.S Reporting Standards as issued Accounting Standards Board I "Other" has been checked in response to the previous qu uestion, indicate by check man rk which financial statement item the registrant has elected to follow.
+N/A ☐ Item 17 ☐ Item 18 Ift this is an annual report, indicate by check mark whether r the registrant is a shell comp any (as defined in Rule 12b-2 of the Exchange Act). □ Yes ⊠ No (APPLICABLE ONLY TO ISSUERS INVOL VED IN BANKRUPTCY PR ROCEEDINGS DURING THE PAST FIVE YEARS) dicate by check mark whether the registrant has filed all sequent to the distribution of securities under a plan con red to be filed by Sections 12, 13 or 15(d) of the Securities Exchange Act □ Yes□No